zeromq/czmq/README.txt

 ### Code Generation

 We generate the zsockopt class using the mysterious but powerful GSL code generator.
-It's actually really cool, since about 30 lines of XML are sufficient to generate 700 lines of code.
-Better, since many of the option data types changed in 0MQ/3.0, it's possible to completely hide the differences.
+It's actually cool, since about 30 lines of XML are sufficient to generate 700 lines of code.
+Better, since many of the option data types changed in 0MQ/3.1, it's possible to completely hide the differences.
 To regenerate the zsockopt class, build and install GSL from https://github.com/imatix/gsl, and then:

     gsl sockopts